Kyle McFadzean: Coventry City

 McFadzean signed for then League One club Coventry City on 9 May 2019 on a two-year contract.
 He scored his first goal for Coventry in a 3–2 win against Queens Park Rangers on 18 September 2020.

 On 13 February 2023, McFadzean signed a new contract keeping him at the club until 2024.

 Blackburn Rovers

 On 31 January 2024, McFadzean joined Championship club Blackburn Rovers on a short-term contract until the end of the season having had his Coventry contract terminated by mutual consent.

 Chesterfield

 On 22 January 2025, McFadzean joined League Two side Chesterfield on a short-term contract until the end of the season.
 In just his third appearance for the club, he suffered a serious knee injury that would rule him out for a "significant period of time".
 After originally joining on a short-term contract in January, McFadzean signed a contract extension ahead of the 2025–26 season.
 On 16 August 2025, McFazdean scored his first goal for Chesterfield, in a 3-1 League Two home victory against Bristol Rovers.
+He extended his contract a further year in July 2026.